c6o/docs/content/changelogs/cli.md

 * Volume mount command: You can now mount persistent volumes that any workload has mounted: `czctl [workload] mount [workload name] [mount root] -n [namespace]`
-Where the `workload` is cronjob, deployment, job, pod, or statefulset (Mounting all volumes in a namespace is not supported), the `workload name` is the name of the workolad, the `mount root` is a local directory where the volumes should be mounted, and the `namespace` is the namespace where the workload resides.
+Where the `workload` is cronjob, deployment, job, pod, or statefulset (Mounting all volumes in a namespace is not supported), the `workload name` is the name of the workload, the `mount root` is a local directory where the volumes should be mounted, and the `namespace` is the namespace where the workload resides.

 Note: On Linux: you will need to use `sudo -E` to run the czctl workload mount command.